Paris: Climate

-Paris has a Köppen climate classification of Cfb, or an oceanic climate, typical of western Europe.
+Paris has a Oceanic climate (Köppen: Cfb), typical of western Europe.
 This climate type features cool winters and warm summers, with average temperatures between 15 and 25 °C in July.
 Each year there are a few days when the temperature rises above 32 C. Longer periods of more intense heat sometimes occur, such as the heat wave of 2003, when temperatures exceeded 30 °C for weeks, reached 40 °C on some days, and rarely cooled down at night.

 The weather in spring and autumn is generally mild during the day and cool at night, but is unstable.
 In winter, sunshine is scarce, days are cool, and nights are cold but generally above freezing, with low temperatures around 3 °C. Light night frosts are quite common, but the temperature seldom dips below -5 °C. Paris sometimes sees light snow or flurries with or without accumulation.
 In summer, the weather is warm, averaging 22 °C, and there is 8 hours of sunshine on average per day.

 Paris has an average annual precipitation of 641 mm, and experiences light rainfall distributed evenly throughout the year.
-Paris is known for intermittent, abrupt, heavy showers.
 As of 2025, the highest recorded temperature was 42.6 °C, on 25 July 2019.
 The lowest was -23.9 °C, on 10 December 1879.